Why Ratt Reached a Crossroads With ‘Dancing Undercover’

 In any case, Ratt's gradual career decline was evident to anyone who was paying attention – or who could do the math: Out of the Cellar had gone triple platinum, Invasion of your Privacy had gone double platinum and Dancing Undercover ground to a trickle just beyond the single platinum mark.
 While this would have been a lofty, coveted sales figure to most any other band, you didn't have to be a statistician to predict which way Ratt's career was trending.

 Sure enough, 1988’s Reach for the Sky remained true to this negative sales trend, as did 1990’s Detonator, leaving Ratt even more helpless than other hair metal bands once Nirvana and their grunge buddies came along and wiped popular music’s slate clean.
 Ratt would eventually break up, make up, tour as two separate entities and record the occasional new studio album despite the loss of Crosby to a heroin overdose in 2001 (following years struggling with HIV).
 But Dancing Undercover came to epitomize the beginning of the end.

-Perhaps Blotzer summarized it best in that interview with Van Horn: “While there’s some songs I really like on that record, there’s stuff I can’t even listen to.
+Perhaps Blotzer summarized it best in the interview with Van Horn: "While there’s some songs I really like on that record, there’s stuff I can’t even listen to.
 I just think there’s stuff on there that’s really sub-par, but then again, that record sold $1.8 million, so I can’t snub my nose at it.
 I just think we could’ve done better, obviously.”